luvcodes/FND-HDhunter/README.md

 ### Feature fusion - ImageAndText
 The first version of feature fusion implmentation code is currently in TextImageFusion folder.
 - Current implmentation method: Cross-modal with multi-head attention mechanism
+    - Currently using BERT and ResNet50 as the text-image encoder combination
 - CLIPs with concatenation method

+## GALIP training and optimizing in process

+## Coolant training and optimizing in process

+## Classifier implementation in process
+- Using CNN as the technique to futher process the tensor matrix generated after the feature fusion